RidwanWaheed/tweet-audits/TRADEOFFS.md

 | Portability | Maximum | High | Low |
 | Complexity | Low | Lowest | High |

-### Rationale
+### Why separate files?

-JSON checkpoint + CSV output chosen for:
+The checkpoint and output serve different purposes:
+- **Checkpoint** = runtime state (which tweets have been processed)
-- **Separation of concerns**: Checkpoint = runtime state, CSV = final output
+- **CSV** = final output (which tweets were flagged or errored)

-- **Fast resume**: Set-based lookup O(1) vs CSV scan O(n)
+Using a single CSV would mean storing ALL tweets (flagged + clean) just to track what's been processed.
+That mixes runtime state with final output, and resuming would require scanning the entire CSV file to find processed IDs.

+With separate files:
+- Resume is fast (O(1) Set lookup instead of O(n) file scan)
-- **Clean output**: CSV only contains flagged tweets + errors (user-facing)
+- CSV only contains flagged tweets and errors (clean, user-facing)
+- Both files are text-based and human-readable
-- **Zero dependencies**: No database setup required
+- Zero dependencies (no database setup)
-- **Manual cleanup strategy**: User controls when to start fresh (delete checkpoint)
-- **Crash safety**: Checkpoint saved after each batch (max loss: 1 batch)
+- Checkpoint is saved after each batch (max loss: 1 batch if app crashes)
-- **Human inspectable**: Both files are text-based and readable

-**Why not single CSV?**
-- Would need to store ALL tweets (flagged + clean) to track processed IDs
-- Resume requires scanning entire file to find processed IDs
-- Mixes runtime state with final output
-- CSV doesn't support Sets (would need pipe-separated string)

-**Why not database?**
-- Overkill for single-user CLI tool
-- Adds deployment complexity
-- Not portable (can't easily share/inspect)
-- Learning project focuses on Java/Spring, not DB management
+A database would be overkill for a single-user CLI tool, and this is a learning project focused on Java/Spring patterns, not database management.

 ---

 ## 3.1.
 Incremental CSV Writing

-**Decision:** Write flagged tweets to CSV after each batch, clear results list between batches **Alternatives Considered:** Write all results at end only, write after every tweet
+I write flagged tweets to the CSV after each batch and clear the results list between batches.

 ### Comparison